auplt/book-app/README.md

 # Book app

 Book app is a single page application that helps you to find a book and save it to favorites.
-Application use [Open library API](https://openlibrary.org/developers/api) to search all necessary information about books.
+Application uses [Open library API](https://openlibrary.org/developers/api) to search all necessary information about books.
+With this app you can do the following

+* Find books by title, author, genre, etc
+* Add and delete books from favorites
+* Get detailed information about a book

+Simple handmade driver helps to display all this information.
+It traks changes and displays them.

 ---